-- Explain the concept and theories of leadership. - Explain different styles of leadership. - Describe the leadership traits and skills of educational administrators. - Explain therefore Teaching and Training for leadership. - Explain the financial policy for education. - Explain importance of budget preparation for education. - Explain the concept and theories of organizational change. - Explain the importance of organizational change and modernization of educational - management.
+- Explain the concept and theories of leadership. - Explain different styles of leadership. - Describe the leadership traits and skills of educational administrators. - Explain therefore Teaching and Training for leadership. - Explain the financial policy for education. - Explain importance of budget preparation for education.
+The students will be able to: - Explain the concept and theories of organizational change. - Explain the importance of organizational change and modernization of educational management.